OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 ---

-## 🚀 Quick Proof That Shunyaya Is Real — Verify in 10 Seconds
+## 🚀 Quick Proof That Shunyaya Runs — Execute in 10 Seconds

 This is not a conceptual illustration.
-It is a **runnable, offline, deterministic kernel** that demonstrates the core Shunyaya principle:
+It is a **runnable, offline kernel** that demonstrates the core Shunyaya principle:
-**structure can be revealed without altering classical meaning**.
+**structural collapse-safety and continuity** — without requiring replay identity in this mini demo.

 The example below uses the **SSM-ClockKe** mini kernel to produce:
 - a bounded alignment lane (`a_out`)
 - a tamper-evident continuity stamp chain
-- identical structural behavior across machines
+- structurally consistent behavior across machines

 No data.
 No training.
 No simulation.
 Just execution.